marcc-hpc/tutorials/pages/shortcourse/shortcourse_jobarrays.md

 ## When to use Job Arrays

 You should use job arrays whenever it easy to customize a parameter sweep with a single index.
 It is also essential that each job last longer than a few minutes, otherwise the inherent lag time required for a highly-decentralized system like SLURM to schedule your job will make it prohibitively expensive.
-Other parallism methods require far less overhead and may be more suitable for your calculations.
+Other parallel methods require far less overhead and may be more suitable for your calculations.

 {% include note.html content="Job arrays represent one of many ways to parallelize your code to take advantage of the massive scale of *Blue Crab*.
 There are many other ways to parallelize your code." %}